decile-team/cords/README.md

 - Benchmarking: We have benchmarked CORDS (and the algorithms present right now) on several datasets including CIFAR-10, CIFAR-100, MNIST, SVHN and ImageNet.
 - Ease of Use: One of the main goals of CORDS is that it is easy to use and add to CORDS.
 Feel free to contribute to CORDS!
 - Modular design: The data selection algorithms are separate from the training loop, thereby enabling modular design and also varied scenarios of utility.
-- Broad number of usecases: CORDS is currently implemented for simple image classification tasks, but we are working on integrating a number of additional use cases like object detection, speech recognition, semi-supervised learning, Auto-ML, etc.
+- Broad number of usecases: CORDS is currently implemented for simple image classification tasks and hyperparameter tuning, but we are working on integrating a number of additional use cases like object detection, speech recognition, semi-supervised learning, Auto-ML, etc.

 ## Installation